openmv/openmv-projects/donkey-car/README.md

 Finally, once you're done tweaking settings go to ``Tools->Save open script to OpenMV Cam`` and save the script while keeping comments.
 Then click ``Tools->Reset OpenMV Cam``.
 You can now disconnect your OpenMV Cam from your laptop and it will run the script by itself.
 Follow the above two steps each time you want your OpenMV Cam to run the script without the laptop attached to it.
 For quick testing and debug while your laptop is connected just use the run button and stop button to start and stop the script between edits.

 *If you're using the Servo Controller Shield (the non-Arduino one), you also need to copy two scripts from OpenMV IDE to the OpenMV Cam board for things to work.
 Please go to ``Files->Examples->15-Servo-Shield->pca9865.py`` and save it on your OpenMV Cam's internal flash drive.
 Additionally, you also need to save ``Files->Examples->15-Servo-Shield->servo.py`` on your OpenMV Cam's internal flash drive.
-These two steps only need to be done once.*
+These two steps only need to be done once (You can also get these two scripts from the directory where this README is located).*

 ### Optional Step 1 - Building the Arduino based Servo Controller: